Openshift Cluster Monitoring

 Finally your metric MUST NOT contain any personally identifiable information (names, email addresses, information about user workloads).

-Use the following template to file a JIRA task in the MON project.
+Use the following information to file 1 JIRA ticket per metric in the MON project:

 h1.
 Request for sending data via telemetry